kazmatw/Evil-Rose/README.md

 ## Brief introduction

 This project was initially developed with my classmate for a school course, but as we grew more enthusiastic about it, we decided to continue updating it.
-Its name "Evil Rose" was inspired by the Chinese homophones of "Tetris".
+Its name "Evil Rose" was inspired by the Chinese homophones of "Tetris" XD
-Right, no particular reason XD.

 ## Preview

-I personally like to include many beautiful images in the README, and this time is no exception.
 Let's see what this game looks like:

 - Cover
   ![cover](./Picture/preview_cover.png)